Keeping healthy foods within everyone’s reach

 - During the market season in Washtenaw County, there’s a farmers market operating almost every day of the week.

-- Many of the farmers markets accept credit/debit cards as well as EBT/Bridge Cards.
+- Many of the farmers markets accept credit/debit cards as well as SNAP/EBT/Bridge Cards.

 - Several markets are easily accessed by public transit (plan your trip with TheRide).